discrete-notes/discrete-notes.github.io/_posts/2018-12-18-december-2018-notes.md

 $$d(A,B)=1-\frac{|A \cap B|}{|A \cup B|}.$$

 ## Preprints
-I have two news preprints this month:
+I have two new preprints this month:

 * [Graph classes and forbidden patterns on three vertices](https://arxiv.org/abs/1812.05913) with [Michel Habib](https://www.irif.fr/~habib/).